radius-project/blog/radblog/content/posts/2024/traderx-radius/index.md

 }
 ```

-Additionally, the `app.bicep` application definition file includes [connection](https://docs.radapp.io/guides/author-apps/containers/overview/#connections) declarations between containers and is thus a self-documenting artifact that serves as the single source of truth for the TraderX application and used by Radius establish connections between containers and generate the application graph (more on this later).
+Notice that the `app.bicep` application definition file snippet above includes a declared [connection](https://docs.radapp.io/guides/author-apps/containers/overview/#connections) to the database.
+Connections is how Radius establishes and tracks dependencies between applications and application components.
+This connection data is used to generate the Radius Application Graph which we will discuss later.
+The full `app.bicep` application definition file for TraderX can be found [here](https://github.com/finos/traderX/blob/main/radius-traderx/app.bicep).

 ### Deploy the TraderX application using Radius